How to Survive the Furious Fours

 • Sniggers at the possibility that mummy might be doing a poo (rolls eyes).

-• Asking me various questions while I’m sat on the toilet.
-Despite the fact that daddy is around and is perfectly capable of answering those questions.
+• Asking me various questions while I’m sitting on the toilet, despite the fact that Daddy is able to answer these questions.

 BUT…